-- Dependant children are always covered primarily under the parent who has the earliest birthdate in the year (month and day). - In situations of separation or divorce, the following order applies: - a) the plan of the parent with custody of the child; - the plan of the spouse of the parent with custody of the child; - c) the plan of the parent not having custody of the child; - d) the plan of the spouse of the parent in c) above. - Total reimbursement shall never exceed 100 per cent of the eligible expenses.
+- 1) Dependant 00 is always the primary claimant.
+Dependant 01 (or 90 to 99) is always the second claimant. - Dependant children are always covered primarily under the parent who has the earliest birthdate in the year (month and day). - In situations of separation or divorce, the following order applies: - a) the plan of the parent with custody of the child; - b) the plan of the spouse of the parent with custody of the child; - c) the plan of the parent not having custody of the child; - d) the plan of the spouse of the parent in c) above. - Total reimbursement shall never exceed 100 per cent of the eligible expenses.